Mbadhshah/ardupilot-lua-scara-ik/README.md

-# ArduPilot Lua SCARA Solver
+ArduPilot Lua SCARA Solver

-This is a standalone Lua script to test Inverse Kinematics (IK) for 3-DOF robotic arms in ArduPilot.
+This is a standalone Lua script to test Inverse Kinematics (IK) for 3-DOF robotic arms directly within ArduPilot.

-## The Problem
+The Problem
-Currently, if you want to control a robotic arm with XYZ coordinates in ArduPilot, you need a companion computer (like a Raspberry Pi) running ROS.
+Currently, controlling a robotic arm using Cartesian (XYZ) coordinates in ArduPilot usually requires a heavy companion computer (like a Raspberry Pi) running ROS to handle the kinematics.

-## My Solution
+The Solution
-I wrote this script to solve the Inverse Kinematics directly on the Flight Controller using Lua.
-It calculates the angles for the Base, Shoulder, and Elbow servos based on a target XYZ position.
+This script solves the Inverse Kinematics directly on the Flight Controller using Lua.
+It calculates the required angles for the Base, Shoulder, and Elbow servos based on a target XYZ position provided via MAVLink.

-## Current Status
+Current Status
-* **Math:** Implements 3-DOF Analytical IK (Law of Cosines).
+Math: Implements 3-DOF Analytical IK (Law of Cosines).

+Control: Maps standard MAVLink parameters (SCR_USERx) to arm coordinates.

-* **Safety:** Clamps PWM values if the target is out of reach.
+Safety: Includes reachability checks (clamps if target is out of range).

-* **Testing:** Works in SITL Rover.
+Testing: Verified in SITL Rover.

-## How to Run in SITL
+How to Run in SITL
-1. Copy the script to the scripts folder:
+1. Install the Script Copy the script to your vehicle's scripts folder:

+Bash
-   `cp scara_ik_driver.lua ~/ardupilot/Rover/scripts/`
+cp scara_ik_driver.lua ~/ardupilot/Rover/scripts/
-2. Run the Rover simulation:
+2. Start Simulation Run the Rover simulator with the console enabled:

+Bash
-   `../Tools/autotest/sim_vehicle.py -v Rover --console --map`
+../Tools/autotest/sim_vehicle.py -v Rover --console --map
-3. Enable Scripting in MAVProxy:
+3. Enable Scripting In the MAVProxy console, type:

+Bash
-   `param set SCR_ENABLE 1`
+param set SCR_ENABLE 1
-   `reboot`
-4. **Move the Arm:**
-   Set the Target X coordinate (in mm) using the User Parameter:
-   `param set SCR_USER1 150`
+reboot
+4. Move the Arm The arm listens to the SCR_USER parameters (in millimeters):

+SCR_USER1 = X (Forward/Back)

+SCR_USER2 = Y (Left/Right)

-   (SCR_USER1 = X, SCR_USER2 = Y, SCR_USER3 = Z)
+SCR_USER3 = Z (Up/Down)

+Example command to move the arm 150mm forward:

+Bash
+param set SCR_USER1 150
+5. Monitor Output Watch the MAVProxy console for status messages:

+AP: Arm: Tgt(150,0) -> PWM Base:1xxx

+Hardware Pinout
+Servo 1: Base Joint

+Servo 2: Shoulder Joint

+Servo 3: Elbow Joint